derekfountain/zx-spectrum-lower-ram/README.md

 None of that is required any more and modern RAM ICs have all the address lines they require.
-The modern design is therefore to use a latch triggered on the row address strobe (RAS) to store the first 7 bits of the address, then pass those and the other 7 bits bits of the address into the address lines of a modern SRAM IC when the CAS signal arrives.
+The modern design is therefore to use a latch triggered on the row address strobe (RAS) to store the first 7 bits of the address, then pass those and the other 7 bits of the address into the address lines of a modern SRAM IC when the CAS signal arrives.
 It turns out that the SRAM will remove its data from its output bus slightly too soon for the Spectrum's ULA, so a small timer circuit is needed to slow the CAS signal down a few nanoseconds.